 The Allies bombed the forest several times, but without results.
 The Germans never reached the depot in use before the area was liberated by the Allies.

-The capacity for the depot was 30 rockets and back in the forest are the big bunkers and concrete roads.
+The capacity for the depot was 30 rockets and today, in the forest, are the big bunkers and concrete roads.

 © Picture by Denzjos